GovWizely/backbone-search-app/README.md

   $ gulp lint
 ```

-Note that gulp lint merely display the errors, not fixing them.
+Note that gulp lint merely displays errors, it doesn't fix them (that's on you).

 ## Running tests